axeliono/Meal-Queue/README.md

 # MealMath

 ##App
 * Use a CSS framework other than Bootstrap.
+X

 * Be deployed to GitHub Pages.